Unique Coffee Varieties From Colombia Producer Edward Sandoval

 Still, he did not see a role for himself in coffee farming.
 In fact, he told us that when his father eventually called him to ask for help at the family farm, his heart sank!
 But with his newly acquired knowledge of cultivating different coffee varieties with a focus on quality, Edward eventually found his passion back where he started in Tolima.

-He and his wife, Jerly, saved money to expand his family’s land into what is now, Finca Canta Ranas, or the “singing frogs”.
-The name is obvious if you stay at the farm til the sun goes down, as a chorus of frogs sings their familiar song at the nearby spring!
+He and his wife, Jerly, saved their money to expand his family’s land into what is now Finca Canta Ranas, or the “singing frogs”.
+The reason for the name is obvious if you’re at the farm til dusk, when a chorus of croaking frogs breaks the still mountain air, a din so loud that Edward says it can be difficult to sleep!
+We don’t doubt him having heard it firsthand.

-Finca Canta Ranas is 13 hectares in total, with most of that planted in Chiroso.
+Finca Canta Ranas is 13 hectares in total, with most of the farm planted in Chiroso.
 While Chiroso is now found throughout Colombia, it was first discovered in the northern Antioquia region of Urrao.
-Or “rediscovered” is perhaps more appropriate, as recent genetic testing has shown that it’s an Ethiopia landrace variety.
-How it wound up in Colombia is anyone’s guess.
+Or “rediscovered” is perhaps more appropriate.
+Genetic testing suggests Chiroso is linked to Ethiopia landrace variety, and how it wound up in Colombia is a bit of a mystery.

-Like a lot of us, Edward’s exposure to Chiroso was by way of a 2014 Cup of Excellence (“COE”) competition winning entry from an Antioquian coffee farmer named Doña Carmen, from Urrao.
+Like a lot of us, Edward’s exposure to Chiroso was by way of the winning entry at the 2014 Cup of Excellence (“COE”) competition, submitted by an Antioquian coffee farmer named Doña Carmen Montoya, from Urrao.
 At that time, Edward was working in Medellín for a government project to promote the coffee of Antioquia (Antioquia Origen Cafés Especiales), and Doña Carmen’s Chiroso brought an unplanned spotlight to the Department, and Urrao specifically.

 The farm house and one of the drying beds surrounded by coffee.
 Canta Ranas, in Santa Isabel.